 We saw that human brains have a unique characteristic of learning from different experiences and evolving to do their best for similar experiences.
-Continuing the same example of catching the ball, suppose we want to make a Robot catch the ball.
+Continuing the same example of catching the ball, we want to make a Robot catch the ball.
 How can we do that?
 There are two possible solutions.

 Let's understand this from another perspective.
 Suppose our robot is nothing but just a tiny computer.
 In this case, we can represent the traditional programming process using a block diagram.
-We input the ball position as input data and then the computer executes the program and outputs the corresponding robot position.
+We input the ball position as input data, and then the computer executes the program and outputs the corresponding robot position.
 For example, let's simulate this using multiple if-else conditions.

 if ball position is X1: place robot at Y1 elif ball position is X2: place robot at Y2 elif ball position is X3: place robot at Y3 So on....

-Once the learning process is complete, our robot can predict position for new and unseen ball positions, such as Xn+1.
+Once the learning process is complete, our robot can predict positions for new and unseen ball positions, such as Xn+1.
 It will provide an output, Yn+1', and the success of its prediction can be measured by whether the ball is caught or not.

 In contrast, Machine learning is a way for the computer to learn how to perform a task without being explicitly programmed.
 Instead of specifying the rules, the programmer trains the computer on data, allowing it to analyze the data and find patterns.
 Now computer uses these patterns to make predictions or decisions without the need for additional programming.
-In other words, the programmer provides the computer with a set of past experience in terms of data, and the computer uses algorithms to learn from those experiences.
+In other words, the programmer provides the computer with a set of past experiences in terms of data, and the computer uses algorithms to learn from those experiences.